BeubeuCode/projet_integration_s2/README.md

 There is no licence whatsoever, so feel free to do whatever you want with my code I suppose

+### This assignment is to be submitted on the 6th of July, 2019
+You can find the details [here](https://codepen.io/AdrienSkoove/pen/wOqGoj) (in french)

 #### contact:
 mail : benoit.arnlt@gmail.com